BHM-Bob/BA_PY/docs/file.md

 #### Params
 - path: The path to the PDF file.
 - backend: The backend library to use for PDF conversion.
-    - 'PyPDF2' is the default.
+    - 'pypdf' is the default.
     - 'pdfminer'.

 #### Returns